Grosse Fuge

-History of the composition
+Composition history

-Beethoven originally wrote the fugue as the final movement of his String Quartet No. 13, Op.
-130. His choice of a fugal form for the last movement was well grounded in tradition: Haydn, Mozart, and Beethoven himself had previously used fugues as final movements of quartets.
+Beethoven originally wrote the fugue as the closing movement of his String Quartet No. 13, Op.
+130, composed in late 1825.
+His choice of a fugal form for the final movement was well grounded in tradition: Haydn, Mozart, and Beethoven himself had previously written fugues as final movements of quartets.
 But in recent years, Beethoven had become increasingly concerned with the challenge of integrating this Baroque form into the Classical structure.
 "In my student days I wrote dozens of [fugues] ... but [imagination] also wishes to exert its privileges ... and a new and really poetic element must be introduced into the traditional form," Beethoven wrote.
-The resulting movement was a mammoth work, longer than the five other movements of the quartet combined.
+The resulting movement was a mammoth work, 741 measures long; the total number of measures in the other movements is 643.
 The fugue is dedicated to the Archduke Rudolf of Austria, his student and patron.

-At the first performance of the quartet, other movements were received enthusiastically, but the fugue was not a success.
+At the premiere performance of the Op.
+130 quartet, the other movements were received enthusiastically, but the fugue was not a success.
 Many musicians and critics in Vienna's music periodicals denounced the fugue.
 Composer and violinist Louis Spohr called it, and the other late quartets, "an indecipherable, uncorrected horror".

 Despite the contemporary criticism, Beethoven himself never doubted the value of the fugue.
 Karl Holz, Beethoven's secretary, confidant and second violinist of the Schuppanzigh Quartet that first performed the work, brought Beethoven the news that the audience had demanded encores of two middle movements.
 Beethoven, enraged, was reported to have growled, "And why didn't they encore the Fugue?
 That alone should have been repeated!
 Cattle!
 Asses!"

 However, the fugue was so roundly condemned by critics and audience alike that Beethoven's publisher, Matthias Artaria (1793–1835), decided to try to convince Beethoven to publish it separately.
 Artaria tasked Holz with persuading Beethoven to separate the fugue from the rest of the quartet.
 Holz wrote: